Robust Blocked Response-Adaptive Randomization Designs: Trial Design and Simulation

 \subsection{Bayesian Approach}

-In the Bayesian approach, the Bayesian adaptive randomization (BAR(1/2)) method introduced by Thall and Wathen is employed \cite{thall2007practical}.
-The probability of randomizing subjects to treatment A in stratum j is defined as
+In the Bayesian approach, the Bayesian adaptive randomization (BAR(1/2)) method used by Thall and Wathen is employed \cite{thall2007practical}.
+The probability of randomizing subjects to treatment A in stratum j, $\pi_{j, A}$ is defined as

-where $p_{A > B}(data)$ is the posterior probability that treatment A has a higher success rate than treatment B and $p_{A>B} (data)) = 1 - p_{B>A} (data))$ .
-The beta-Binomial conjugate prior is used for the estimation of the posterior probability.
+where $p_{A > B, j - 1}(data)$ is the posterior probability that treatment A has a higher success rate than treatment B and $p_{A>B, j - 1} (data)) = 1 - p_{B>A, j - 1} (data))$ after the $j - 1 ^{st}$ block .
+The beta-binomial conjugate prior is used for the estimation of the posterior probability.
 The posterior probability that the treatment A has a higher event rate than treatment B is

-where $y_A$ and $y_B$ denote the number of events in treatment A and B, $N_A$ and $N_B$ denote the number of subjects in treatment A and B, $a_0$ and $b_0$ denote the prior rate parameter of the beta distribution.
-Similar to Thall and Wathen's approach, beta(0.5, 0.5) priors were assumed for both treatment A and B \cite{thall2007practical}.
-Since there is no closed-form solution for the difference in beta distributed random variables, Monte Carlo simulations were performed to estimate the posterior of the treatment difference.
+where $y_{A, j - 1}$ and $y_{B, j - 1}$ denote the numbers of events in treatment A and B, $N_{A, j - 1}$ and $N_{B, j - 1}$ denote the numbers of subjects in treatment A and B after block j - 1, $a_0$ and $b_0$ denote the prior rate parameter of the beta distribution.
+Similar to Thall and Wathen's approach, $Beta(0.5, 0.5)$ priors were assumed for both treatments A and B \cite{thall2007practical}.
+Since there is no closed-form solution for the difference in beta distributed random variables Monte Carlo simulations were performed to estimate the posterior of the treatment difference.

-Similar to the frequentist design, simulation for the possibility of early stopping are included.
-If treatment B is selected to be better than treatment A, then if $P_{B > A}(data) > .99$, the trial is stopped early for success and if $P_{B>A}(data) < .01$, the trial is stopped early for failure.
-For non-stratified design, where $K$ = 1, 200, if the final posterior probability $P_{B > A}(data) > .95$, then treatment B is declared superior to treatment A. The mean estimate of the proportion of treatment difference is estimated using Monte Carlo simulation.
-The mean value of $P_{B>A}(data)$ is used to estimate the proportion of treatment difference.
+Similar to the frequentist design, simulations for the possibility of early stopping are included.
+If $P_{B > A, j - 1}(data) > .99$ the trial is stopped early for success and if $P_{B>A, j - 1}(data) < .01$ the trial is stopped early for failure.
+For non-stratified design, if the final posterior probability $P_{B > A}(data) > .95$ treatment B is declared superior to treatment A. The mean treatment difference is estimated using Monte Carlo simulation using the mean of $P_{B>A}(data)$.

-For stratified design by block, Bayesian logistic regression was implemented to estimate the posterior probability of treatment difference.
+For block-stratified design, Bayesian logistic regression was implemented to estimate the posterior probability of treatment difference.
 The logistic regression model is defined as below

-where $y_{ij}$ is the outcome of treatment $i$ and stratum $j$, $x_{ij}$ is the indicator variable of treatment $i$ and stratum $j$, $\beta_0$ is the intercept term, $\beta_{trt}$ is the treatment effect, $\beta_j$ is the stratum effect of stratum $j$.
-The uninformative prior applied in the model are as defined
+where $p$ probability of success, $\beta_0$ is the intercept term, $\beta_{trt}$ is the treatment effect, $x_{trt}$ is the indicator variable for treatment, $\beta_j$ is the stratum effect of stratum $j$, and $x_j$ is the indicator variable of stratum $j$, for j = 1,.., K. The uninformative prior applied in the model are as defined